TIBCOSoftware/snappydata/docs/deployment.md

 <p style="text-align: center;"><img alt="Embedded Mode" src="/Images/SnappyEmbeddedMode.png"></p>

+In this mode one can write Spark programs using jobs.
+For more details refer [SnappyData Jobs](programming_guide#snappydata-jobs) section.

 **Example: Submit a Spark Job to the SnappyData Cluster**
 ```
 bin/snappy-job.sh submit --app-name JsonApp --class org.apache.spark.examples.snappydata.WorkingWithJson --app-jar examples/jars/quickstart.jar --lead [leadHost:port] --conf json_resource_folder=../../quickstart/src/main/resources
 ```

+Also you can use [SnappyShell](howto/#how-to-use-snappy-sql-shell-snappy-shell) to create and query tables.

 You can either [start SnappyData members](install.md) using the `snappy-start-all.sh` script or you can start them individually.

+Having the Spark computation embedded in the same JVM allows us to do a number of optimization at query planning level. e.g.

+* If the join expression matches the partitioning scheme of tables we do a partition to partition join instead of a shuffle based join.
+  Moreover if two tables are collocated (while defining the tables) we can avoid costly data movement.
+* For replicated tables, which we know are present in all the data nodes,  a simple local join( local look up)  is done instead of a broadcast join.

+* Similarly inserts to tables groups rows according to table partitioning keys, and route to the JVM hosting the partition.
+This results in higer ingestion rate.

 <a id="connectormode"></a>
 ## SnappyData Smart Connector Mode